Dietary Fibre Is Essential To Our Health!Dr. Nitin Gupte

 If you eat balanced nutrition, including a combination of whole grain cereals, pulses and legumes and fresh vegetables and fruits, you don’t have to worry about getting adequate fibre.
 To derive the full benefits of fibre, it is essential to drink ample water.

 Too much fibre can cause gas formation and colic in abdomen.
 It can also cause constipation if you don’t drink enough water.
-So don’t overdue fibre and make sure you drink ample water.
+So don’t overdo fibre and make sure you drink ample water.

 Read the article ‘Basics Of Nutrition‘ on this site.